s2t2/react-robots/README.md

 > NOTE: Component tests require a test server to be running on localhost:3000.
 Use `npm run start-test`.

 > NOTE: The .babelrc file denotes presets for use during tests, while the webpack config files each denote presets for use during bundle compilation.
+Using ES2015 for `import` statement and ES2017 for `Object.values()`.

 ```` sh
 npm run test-components --silent